rising3/semver-gradle-plugin/README.md

 }
 ```

-## Updating verions
+## Updating versions

-Using the `semver` glradle plugin you can update the version of your package via the gradle task.
+Using the `semver` gradle plugin you can update the version of your package via the gradle task.

 For example,starting with this `gradle.properties` file: